RECLAIM YOUR HEALTH with 25 Zero Waste Kitchen Essentials

 Overall, cast iron is still a solid option, and is one of the least bad alternatives to borosilicate glass, especially when compared to toxic, coated non-stick pans or certain mixed metals which I prefer to avoid at all costs, even if there have been studies proving the ‘safety’ of more recent non-stick models… my intuition tells me no.

 Oh, and do not ever!!! scrub the bottom or you’ll get more iron exposure causing detrimental free labile iron in the bloodstream.

 20. Unbleached, biodegradable parchment paper by If You Care (for the ultimate zero waste kitchen)

 I could not live without this biodegradable parchment paper, perfect for your zero waste kitchen goals.
 Parchment paper is such a staple in everyday kitchen alchemy, and 100% unbleached, chlorine-free, biodegradable and backyard compostable, greaseproof parchment paper won’t leach any toxins into the food you create as the FSC, BPI, USDA, Ok Compost, and GOTS certified paper is coated with heat resistant food safe silicone, packaged in 100% recyclable paperboard.
-It’s also reusable, so instead of throwing out your old paper after roasting some organic fries with sea salt, pepper and tallow, wipe it down and reuse it a couple times until it rips or gets crispy and save money.
+It’s also reusable, so instead of throwing out your old paper after roasting some organic fries with sea salt, pepper and tallow, wipe it down and reuse it a couple times until it rips or turns dark and burnt, and save money.

 The budget option: Silpat cooking mat